Our News

 7. The Right To Object – You can object to companies processing your data in order to identify and profile for the use of direct marketing, scientific, historical, research and public interest use.

-8. Rights In Relation To Automated Decision Making And Profiling – This is the right to object to making a decision solely by automated means without any human involvement, no individual should be subject to a legal or detrimental effect.
+8. Rights In Relation To Automated Decision Making And Profiling – This is the right to object to making a decision solely by automated means without any human involvement, no individual should be subject to a legal or harmful effect.

 This is the biggest shake-up of Data Protection in 20 Years and, although only enforceable in the EU, it will be felt all over the business world.
 Punishing fines for data misuse and breaches can reach 20 million Euro or 4 percent of global annual turnover, whichever is higher.
 With so much at stake, this will have a dramatic effect on businesses who now have to put you the consumer first, when it comes to your personal information.